BDC Hamburger Icon

 What are the limitations of a cash flow statement?

-“A cash flow statement is historically based,” said Katie Swanson, a certified public accountant, certified valuation analyst and founder of Change Collaborative.
+“A cash flow statement is historically based,” said Katie Swanson, a certified public accountant, certified valuation analyst and assistant controller at Inter-State Studio & Publishing Co.
 “It does not help a business look forward to manage cash today, next week or a month from now.
 Business owners are concerned with the ongoing operations of their business, not what happened last year.”

 Swanson also noted that business owners who don’t have a background in accounting may find it hard to understand cash flow statements.